The Power of High-Quality Real Estate Marketing Design

 - Quick exterior shot with a bold headline framed in the top third of the screen.

-- Close ups of print pieces on a table with matching colors and logo in the same corner.
+- Close-ups of print pieces on a table with matching colors and logo placement.

 - Scroll through your IDX Real Estate Websites page that repeats the same design system.

-- Final shot of a simple Call to Action card with your headshot and clear contact info.
+- Final shot of a simple CTA card with your headshot and clear contact information.

 The Problem and Solution Design Story